Jaime001/blogGem/README.md

 ## How install bundler?
 > Starting work on a project is as simple as: bundle install.

-## Steps to create a gem with bundle
+* Once time that we have Bundler installed in our PC, we can create a gem in this steps;